aaatank/lvm/README.md

 ##### Describe:
 Load a custom .cfg configuration file.
 ##### Params:
-fn, 配置文件路径, If the path is relative, it is relative to the working directory.
+fn, The config filepath, if the path is relative, it is relative to the working directory.
 ##### Returns:
 res, table(k/v) or nil, Returns configuration data on success, returns nil on failure.
 err, nil or string, Call error message, returns nil on success, returns error message string on failure.